lohedges/vmmc/README.md

 pair energy.
 * If using cell lists, the typical size of a trial displacement will be small enough such that a particle stays within the same neighbourhood of cells following the trial move.
+(This isn't necessarily true for rotation moves, where the displacement of particles far from the rotation axis can be large.)
 As such, there is often no need to update cell lists until confirming that the post-move configuration is valid, e.g. no overlaps.
-At present the same `postMoveCallback` function is called twice: once in order to apply the move; again if the move is subsequently rejected.
+At present the same `postMoveCallback` function is called twice: once in order to apply the move;
+again if the move is subsequently rejected.
 This means that the cell lists will be updated twice if a move is rejected.
 * When testing for particle overlaps following a virtual move it is normally not necessary to test pairs within the moving cluster.
 As written, all links are tested, not just those external to the cluster.
 Note that *all* internal